Mattias Adolfsson

 Mattias Adolfsson (born 1965) is a Swedish graphic artist and illustrator, known for his detailed and quirky drawings in ink and watercolor.
 He lives and works in Sigtuna, just outside of Stockholm, Sweden.

 Early career

-He was educated at the University of Art and Design in Gothenburg and holds a Master of Arts in Graphic design.
+He was educated from the University of Art and Design in Gothenburg and holds a Master of Arts in Graphic design.
 Originally he began training as an engineer but found the non-math parts to be very boring so he changed to Architecture, and then to Graphic Design.
 Adolfsson worked as a video game designer, using his knowledge of mathematics and architecture to create 3D images for the gaming industry for 10 years.